 One of the Required Campus Fees, the Student Organization Fee ($17.60 for each semester), is directly allocated by the Student Senate body.
 All funding requests must go through the Finance Council and, if it passes the council, through Full Senate.
 There are four different types of allocations for this fund (in order of their allocation every year):

 Block allocations are made to some of the largest institutions on campus.
 Organizations like the KU Band, University Dance Company, Hilltop Development Center and more receive this funding in one “block” of funding at the beginning of every year.
 Block allocations are passed through the Finance Council and Full Senate every two years.

 Line-item funding allows student groups to make funding requests a year ahead of when they will need their funding.
 Student Senate highly recommends this option for student groups that have a consistent number of events each year that they can plan funding for.
 Line-item requests are taken in the Spring, and funding allocated in the Line-item process is available on the first day of the fiscal year, July 1.

 Groups that would like funding but did not go through the Line-item process can have a senator write a funding bill for them.
 Bills must be written and submitted by a senator.
-The bills are then review in the Finance Committee and another committee.
+The bills are then review in the Finance Council and another council.
 If the bill passes both, it will go on to the Full Senate.
 Upon passing the Full Senate, it is lastly given to the Student Body President for approval or a veto.

 The Student Senate Reserved Account acts as the savings account where unspent money from line-item allocations and the unallocated account go.
 Reserved Account funding is kept aside for large, lasting projects that will benefit a majority of students at KU.